-In this case-control study, blood samples were obtained from a total 120 participants, including 60 patients diagnosed with sporadic CRC through colonoscopy and confirmed bv pathology laboratory results, and ethnicity-matched individuals with negative colonoscopy reports who were referred to Imam Reza Hospital of Mashhad University Sciences in Mashhad, of Medical All the participants were unrelated, and the healthy controls did not any symptoms or have personal or family history of CRC or related tumors.
-The experimental protocol was approved by Mashhad University of Medical Sciences (The code of ethics number: IR.MUMS.MEDICAL.REC.1402.030).
+In this case-control study, blood samples were obtained from a total of 120 participants, including 60 patients diagnosed with sporadic CRC through colonoscopy and confirmed by pathology laboratory results, and 60 ethnicity-matched individuals with negative colonoscopy reports who were referred to Imam Reza Hospital of Mashhad University of Medical Sciences in Mashhad, Iran.
+All the participants were unrelated, and the healthy controls did not show any symptoms or have any personal or family history of CRC or related tumors.
+The experimental protocol was approved by Mashhad University of Medical Sciences (ethics code: IR.MUMS.
+MEDICAL.REC.1402.030).
 Before blood sampling, all participants were required to sign informed consent forms after being provided with a thorough explanation of the study.
-A structured questionnaire was used to collect data on the demographic and clinical characteristics of the participants, including age, gender, height, weight (for calculating body mass index; BMI), and smoking habits.
+A structured questionnaire was used to collect data on the demographic and clinical characteristics of the participants, including age, gender, height, weight (for calculating body mass index; (BMI)), and smoking habits.
 Additionally, details on tumor stage and MSI status were documented based on histological reports.
-For each participant, 3 ml of venous blood was collected in EDTA-containing tubes and stored at -20°C for further analysis.
+For each participant, 3 ml of venous blood was collected in EDTAcontaining tubes and stored at -20°C for further analysis.